Grandparents play a significant role in the development of a child. Australian law recognises grandparents rights in Australia.

 - There is a threat to the child’s safety under the parent’s care.

-Grandparents And Parental Responsibility
+Grandparents Claiming Parental Responsibility

 The Family Law Act 1975 defines parental responsibility as: